arangodb/docs/3.10/programs-arangoexport-examples.md

 arangoexport --collection test --output-directory "dump"
 ```

-This exports the collections `test` into the directory `dump` as one big JSON array.
+This exports the `test` collection into the `dump` directory as one big JSON array.
 Every entry
 in this array is one document from the collection without a specific order.
 To export more than
 one collection at a time specify multiple `--collection` options.